 Degrees in paralegal studies are also available to aspiring paralegals who desire both in depth paralegal coursework and the fundamentals of higher education.
 Students may earn associate, bachelor’s or master’s degrees in paralegal studies.

 Although Minnesota does not require national certification, paralegals may choose to become certified paralegals in order to demonstrate their competence in their professional field.

 Paralegals that meet requirements for education, work experience or a combination of the two may take one of the four national certification exams offered by the three national professional paralegal associations.
-Requirements for the national exams differ between the three national paralegal organizations.
-A comparison can be found here.

 Currently the three professional organizations offer four national exams from which to select.
 Many paralegals in Minnesota take the PCC/PACE as the Minnesota Paralegal Association is an affiliate of the NFPA.
 The four exams are: